Saas46/LoginSystem/README.md

 # LogIn Applicaiton

 Simple Login Application build using Vanilla PHP.
+It follows the Laravel Framework Style.
 Some of the area that I have covered as follow : -
  - MVC
  - OOP